 - Golden Kiss– This is a very flavorful Charentais variety.
 You can spot it by the netted skin and distinctive green ribs.
 The flesh is firm and a deep orange color with very sweet, intense melon flavor.

-- Honey Kiss – This melon is a Hami variety, developed in China hundreds of years ago.
+- Honey Kiss– This melon is a Hami variety, developed in China hundreds of years ago.
 It’s oval in shape and the skin is golden with netting.
 The flesh is a pale salmon color, with crisp texture and a honey sweet flavor.
-Like Golden Kiss and Sugar Kiss, Honey Kiss is marketed by the Sandstone Melon Co. in Yuma, AZ.
 These are specialty melons, so they may be a bit challenging to locate, but worth the effort!
-You can find retail locations for some of these melons at https://www.sandstonemelons.com/melons.php
+Dulcinea Farms is a year-round grower of premium fresh fruits where you can link to a retailer near you.

 - Galia – These melons were originally developed in Israel but are grown in the U.S. It looks like a cantaloupe on the outside with yellowish netted skin but the flesh is pale green and very juicy.
 Some call it ‘the dessert melon’ because it’s so sweet and satisfying.